Why you should focus on improving your mass customization strategy

 Companies manage the made-to-order model by manufacturing only the finished product once a consumer places an order.
 The made-to-order model allows buyers more flexible customization of goods, unlike buying directly from the retailer’s shelves.

-Enterprises use mass customization alongside 3D technologies to elevate standard products’ key features and help brands deliver a positive shopping experience.
-These 3d technologies Include 3d rendering, interactive configurators, virtual try-on, and more.
+Enterprises use mass customization alongside 3D visualization to elevate standard products’ key features and help brands deliver a positive shopping experience.
+These 3D technologies Include 3D rendering, interactive configurators, virtual try-on, and more.

 Benefits of mass customization